 This policy shall be made available to students, parents of students and staff members.
-This policy and contact information for the Title IX coordinator shall be prominently published in the district student handbook and on the district website.
+This policy [and contact information for the Title IX coordinator] shall be prominently published in the [school] [district] student handbook and on the [school] [district] website.
 This policy shall also be made available at each school office and at the district office.
 The district shall post this policy on a sign in all grade 6 through 12 schools, on a sign that is at least 8.5 inches by 11 inches in size.
-A copy of the policy will be made available to any person upon request.
+A copy of the policy will be made available to any [student, parent of a student, school or district staff member, or third party] [person] upon request.